-Philosophy and Ethics: Component 1 Theme 1 - Issues of Relationships (Christian Denominations) Sexual Relationships Issues of Equality: Gender prejudice and discrimination Christian beliefs, attitudes and Christian teachings about the Diverse attitudes within teachings about the nature and nature and purpose of sex Christianity toward the roles of purpose of relationships in the Christian teachings about the use women and men in worship and twenty first century of contraception including varied authority

-- The role of families and how Christianity encourages family units.
-The roles of women and men - The purpose of families, including: procreation, stability and the protection of children, educating children in a faith. - Contemporary family issues including: same-sex parents and polygamy - Marriage outside the religious tradition and cohabitation - The nature and purpose of marriage as expressed through the Christian marriage ceremonies and teachings: Mark 10:6-10 and the Church of England Synod - Varying Christian attitudes towards adultery, divorce and annulment and separation and re-marriage.
+Philosophy and Ethics: Component 1 Theme 1 - Issues of Relationships (Christian Denominations) Sexual Relationships Issues of Equality: Gender prejudice and discrimination Christian beliefs, attitudes and Christian teachings about the Diverse attitudes within teachings about the nature and nature and purpose of sex Christianity toward the roles of purpose of relationships in the women and men in worship and Christian teachings about the use twenty first century of contraception including varied authority The role of families and how Interpretations of teachings: 1 interpretations of Thomas Aquinas' Christianity encourages family Five Precepts Timothy 2:11-12, Galatians 3:2729 units.
+The roles of women and Diverse attitudes within and across Gender equality: Gender prejudice men Christian traditions towards same and discrimination including The purpose of families, sex relationships, including varied examples including: procreation, stability interpretations of: Leviticus 18:22, and the protection of children, 20:3 and 1 Timothy 1: 8-10 educating children in a faith.
+Human sexuality including: heterosexual and homosexual Contemporary family issues including: same-sex parents and relationships. polygamy Marriage outside the religious tradition and cohabitation The nature and purpose of marriage as expressed through the Christian marriage ceremonies and teachings: Mark 10:6-10 and the Church of England Synod Varying Christian attitudes towards adultery, divorce and annulment and separation and re-marriage.
 Interpretations of Matthew 19:8-9, Mark 10:9